GabrielDCelery/overthewire-wargames/bandit/level1/level1.md

 So if we were to use `cat -` it would read from stdin.

-The solution is either to use the full path to the file
+The solution is either to use the full path to the file or to redirect the input from the file to cat.

 ```
 cat ./-
 ```

-or to redirect the input from the file to cat

 ```
 cat < -